History Norse Mythology

 These examples may reflect the idea of stacking runes to create magical talismans.
 But interestingly, there is no evidence for these practices during the Viking age itself.

-Therefore, when we talk about the Galdrastafir, it is crucial to know that we are talking about Norse runic magic but that the practice doesn’t belong to the Viking age itself.
+Therefore, when we talk about the Galdrastafir, it is crucial to remember that we are talking about Norse runic magic, but from after the Viking age.
 Of course, that doesn’t make these magical runic staves any less interesting.

 Let’s take a closer look at some of the runic staves that survive in the grimoires, what they were used for and how they worked.
 This time we will skip over Aegishjalmur (the Helm of Awe) and Vegvisir (the Norse Compass) because they already have dedicated posts on our blog.
 Let’s look at some of the lesser known symbols.